Leave a Whisper: Legacy

-Matthew Wilkening ranked the songs "Simple Man", "Fly from the Inside", and "45" at #9, #7, and #1, respectively, on Loudwire's "10 Best Shinedown Songs" list.
-The publication ranked Leave a Whisper at #3 on their "Shinedown Albums Ranked" list, saying it "made a mark" and Chad Childers, when speaking about the material on the album in May 2013, said "Songs like the rock ballad 'Better Version' and the harder edged 'Left Out' and 'In Memory' also stood out in what was overall a very stellar rock record for the band."
-In September 2024, the band's cover of "Simple Man" was included on Loudwire's "The Best Cover Song by 50 of Rock's Biggest Bands" list, with Childers saying, "There really is no other cover that could lay claim to the title of Shinedown's best cover."
+Matthew Wilkening ranked the songs "Simple Man", "Fly from the Inside", and "45" at No. 9, No. 7, and No. 1, respectively, on Loudwires "10 Best Shinedown Songs" list.
+The publication ranked Leave a Whisper at number three on their "Shinedown Albums Ranked" list, saying it "made a mark" and Chad Childers, when speaking about the material on the album in May 2013, said "Songs like the rock ballad 'Better Version' and the harder edged 'Left Out' and 'In Memory' also stood out in what was overall a very stellar rock record for the band".
+In September 2024, the band's cover of "Simple Man" was included on Loudwires "The Best Cover Song by 50 of Rock's Biggest Bands" list, with Childers saying, "There really is no other cover that could lay claim to the title of Shinedown's best cover".

-In May 2023, Tasha Brown of Distorted Sound Magazine said "Leave A Whisper's rawness and charm cannot be surpassed.
-The album which started it all and proves second chances are hard won."
+In May 2023, Tasha Brown of Distorted Sound Magazine said Leave a Whispers rawness and charm cannot be surpassed.
+The album which started it all and proves second chances are hard won".

 In June 2023, Brent Smith said about the album in retrospect:It was extraordinary.
 I think it shows in the work that we did on the album.
 We were a young band, it was our debut, so the hunger was there.

-Shinedown bassist Eric Bass, who joined the band in 2008, said about the album in March 2025, "Leave A Whisper is the sound of a band becoming itself."
+Shinedown bassist Eric Bass, who joined the band in 2008, said about the album in March 2025, "Leave a Whisper is the sound of a band becoming itself".